apollographql/apollo-ios/docs/source/fetching-queries.md

 To use APQs with the iOS SDK:

-- When generating your code, pass a file URL to the `operationIDs` parameter on `ApolloCodegenConfiguration.FileInput`).
+- When generating your code, pass a local file URL to the `operationIDs` parameter on `ApolloCodegenConfiguration.FileOutput`).

     This will generate a document with all your operations, but more importantly it will cause operation identifiers to be generated with your code.
 - When creating your `ApolloClient`, make sure to manually instantiate your `RequestChainNetworkTransport` and set `autoPersistQueries`.